Otto Rühle: Early life and Social Democratic Party

 Rühle had joined the Social Democratic Party (SPD) in 1896 and founded a socialist Sunday school.
 After his dismissal, he became a writer and editor for social-democratic newspapers in Hamburg, Breslau, Chemnitz, Pirna, and Zwickau.
 He was an early critic of what he saw as outdated teaching methods and became a leader of the social-democratic education society in Hamburg.
 In 1907, he became a traveling teacher for the SPD's central committee, gaining a national reputation for his socially critical pedagogical writings, including Das proletarische Kind (The Proletarian Child) in 1911.
-In 1912, Rühle was elected as the Reichstag deputy for the Pirna-Sebnitz constituency, a position he held until 1918.
+In 1912, Rühle was elected as the Reichstag deputy for the Saxony 8 constituency (representing Pirna-Sebnitz), a position he held until 1918.